Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition

-\textbf{Geo knowledge ensemble.} To define $\boldsymbol{k}_{c}^{tgt}$, we identify that a model may be deployed in various geographies.
-Therefore, we define a \textit{target} geography set $\mathcal{G}_t$ (\eg in Africa, Asia, Americas), which can be practically thought of as countries a model may be deployed in that are not in the training set $\mathcal{D}$ (\eg Europe).
+\textbf{Geo knowledge ensemble.} To define $\boldsymbol{k}_{c}^{tgt}$, we identify that a model may be deployed in various locations.
+Therefore, we define a \textit{target} geography set $\mathcal{G}_t$, which can practically be thought of as the countries that a model may be deployed in that are not in the training set $\mathcal{D}$ (\eg Africa, Asia, Americas in $\mathcal{G}_t$ if only Europe in $\mathcal{D}$).
 Then for each geography $g$ in $\mathcal{G}_t$, we define the corresponding class knowledge $\boldsymbol{k}_{c}^{g}$ as:

 This is defined analogously for CountryInPrompt and CountryLLM.
-The final regularization target $\boldsymbol{k}_{c}^{tgt}$ for class $c$ aggregates the set's geography-specific knowledge:
+The final regularization target $\boldsymbol{k}_{c}^{tgt}$ for class $c$ aggregates the set's geographical knowledge:

 While the loss formulation includes cosine distance like KgCoOp \cite{yao2023visual}, it serves a different purpose: we regularize for \textit{cross-geography domain generalization}, while KgCoOp regularizes for base-class-to-new-class inference.
 Our method outperforms KgCoOp in cross-geography generalization due to its use of geo-specific knowledge.